 To complicate things, evaporative cooling (think swamp cooler) generally isn’t very effective in humid places like, oh, say, East Hawaii.
 However, on particularly hot days—placebo effect or not—it makes me feel better.
 And the dogs aren’t objecting.

 5. My latest favorite iced beverage indulgence in this heat is—promise you won’t injure yourself rolling your eyes—matcha latte.

 You might have noticed I am all about beverages, especially the caffeinated ones.
 It’s French press first thing, though recently I’ve done the occasional small batch of “regular” cold drip coffee for the mornings when the heat hits too early and I can’t live without my fix.
 I usually hold off on iced tea until the afternoon (touch of mint, not-quite-Southern sweet).
 Then if my husband makes it home at a reasonable hour, we partake of home-brewed, cold drip French Market.
 But sometimes the amount of milk and agave needed to mellow the strong chicory flavor make it feel a little heavy.

 Matcha is a shade-grown Japanese green tea that’s ground to a fine powder.
 It contains caffeine—not as much as coffee, but it does give a nice, non-jittery alertness.
 Supposedly this is because of an amino acid, and the tea is good for you with concentrated antioxidants, blah, blah, blah… Bottom line for me: it tastes good.
-Just a half teaspoon dissolved in water and topped up with some almond milk and a touch of honey.
+Just a teaspoon dissolved in water and topped up with some almond milk and a touch of honey.